cassidyschul/American_cancer_stats/README.md

 ![boxplot_Mortality_Male and Female.png](https://github.com/cassidyschul/American_cancer_stats/blob/main/Figures/boxplot_Mortality_Male%20and%20Female.png?raw=true)
 ![scatter_Mortality_Male and Female.png](https://github.com/cassidyschul/American_cancer_stats/blob/main/Figures/scatter_Mortality_Male%20and%20Female.png?raw=true)

 Based on the data it can be conlcuded that cancer rates are slightly increasing while mortality rates are slightly decreasing.
-Both boxplots and scatter plots were created to visualize the data.

 ### Hypothesis 2: Gender does have an impact on cancer rates and type
 Both incidence and mortality counts (per 100,000) were investigated seperately for males and females to determine the impact of gender on cancer rates.